Skip to content

 Birman

-Lifespan 12-16 years
+Lifespan 12 – 16 years

-How much £500
+How much £450 – £1,250

-Size medium to large
+Size Medium to large

-Weight 5+ kg
+Weight 2.7 – 5.4 kg

-Temperament affectionate, gentle, curious
+Temperament Affectionate, gentle, curious

 Sainsbury’s Bank Pet Insurance

-With Sainsbury’s Bank Pet Insurance, you can take out a cat insurance policy as long as your Birman is over 8 weeks and less than 10 years old.
+With Sainsbury’s Bank Pet Insurance, you can take out a cat insurance policy as long as your Birman is over eight weeks and less than 10 years old.
 If you take out an insurance policy before they’re 10, the cover will be continued year after year.
 So, no need to worry about mounting health bills as your cat ages.

 How to care for your Birman cat breed